-Lemon Basil Farfalle Salad includes everything you desire in an Italian pasta salad.
-This irresistible Italian pasta dish has striped lemon-yellow and basil-green bow tie pasta.
-A light vinaigrette dresses the colorful pasta, summer vegetables, and fresh mozzarella cheese.
+Lemon Basil Bow Tie Pasta Salad includes everything you desire in an Italian pasta salad.
+This irresistible Italian farfalle pasta dish has striped lemon-yellow and basil-green pasta.
+A light Italian vinaigrette dresses the colorful pasta, summer vegetables, and fresh mozzarella cheese.
 We added our favorite antipasto ingredients, start with ours or add your own.
-See if this salad isn’t the first dish to go at your gathering.
-This recipe has been updated from the original August 2017 version in order to provide a better experience for our readers.
-Last updated May 2019.
+See if this salad isn't the first dish to go at your gathering.

 Daughter Michelle and husband Dave.

 And we were also going to celebrate our son Jason's birthday, who was going to be on military duty in Asia.

 My birthday got stuck in there too, but we won't mention it!!!!!

 And the reason for the change of plans?
 Because we had no fish to fry.